Perturbation theory with quantum signal processing: Perturbation theory on quantum computers

 \subsection{First-order perturbation energy}

-The first-order energy correction $\epsilon_0^{(1)}$ can be obtained by naive measurement of the operator $V$, that is, we perform the VQE-like measurement where we estimate each of Pauli operator $\sigma_\ell$ appearing in Eq. \eqref{eq:V-def}.
+The first-order energy correction $\epsilon_0^{(1)}$ can be obtained by naive measurement of the operator $V$, that is, we perform the VQE-like measurement where we estimate each of Pauli operator $\sigma_\ell$ appearing in Eq. \eqref{eq:V-def} by the RAE.